strug-hub/VikNGS/source/input.rst

 Read Depth
 ~~~~~~~~~~
-The ??????????? is calculated differently for high read depth samples versus low read depth sample.
-In order to determine how to calculate ?????????variance???????, the read depth of each sample must be specified in this column.
-The actual read depth value from the sequencing run can be provided as or simply a letter specifying whether a sample is from a high or low sequencing run (H = high, L = low).
+If using the expected genotype method, the score test calculates the variance for each group separately and needs to be aware of which groups are high read depth versus low read depth.
+The read depth of each sample must be specified in this column.
+The numerical read depth value (ex.
+32) can be provided for each sample or simply a letter specifying whether a sample is from a high or low sequencing run (H = high, L = low).
 Note that all samples with a shared group ID must also share high/low read depth status.
 Therefore, the first read depth value encountered for a group will be applied to all members of that group.

 Covariates
 ~~~~~~~~~~